Burroughs MCP

-The MCP (Master Control Program) is the operating system of the Burroughs small, medium and large systems, including the Unisys Clearpath/MCP systems.
+The MCP (Master Control Program) is the operating system of the Burroughs B5000/B5500/B5700 and the B6500 and successors, including the Unisys Clearpath/MCP systems.

 MCP was originally written in 1961 in ESPOL (Executive Systems Problem Oriented Language).
 In the 1970s, MCP was converted to NEWP which was a better structured, more robust, and more secure form of ESPOL.

-The MCP was a leader in many areas, including: the first operating system to manage multiple processors, the first commercial implementation of virtual memory, and the first OS written exclusively in a high-level language.
+The MCP was a pioneer in many areas, including: the first operating system to manage multiple processors, the first commercial implementation of virtual memory, and the first OS written exclusively in a high-level language.